Omar Sowe

-Omar Sowe (born 28 October 2000) is a Gambian professional footballer who plays as a forward for 1. deild karla club Leiknir Reykjavík.
+Omar Sowe (born 28 October 2000) is a Gambian professional footballer who plays as a forward for Besta deild karla club ÍBV.

 Career

 Early career

-Raised in Harrison, New Jersey, Sowe attended Harrison High School and became the school's all time leading scorer in October 2018.
+Raised in Harrison, New Jersey, Sowe attended Harrison High School and became the school's all-time leading scorer in October 2018.
 He finished his four year high school career with 89 goals and 67 assists, as well as being named to the NJSCAA All-State team in 2017 and 2018.

 Sowe began playing with the New York Red Bulls academy in 2018.
 He also appeared for the club's USL League Two side New York Red Bulls U-23.

 New York Red Bulls II

 Sowe signed his first professional contract with the New York Red Bulls II on 16 August 2019.
-He made his professional debut on August 24, 2019, appearing as a 66th-minute substitute during a 5-1 victory over Swope Park Rangers.
-On September 21, 2019, Sowe scored his first goal as a professional in a 5-3 loss against Louisville City FC.
-On 9 September 2020, Sowe recorded scored three goals in a 6-0 victory over Philadelphia Union II.
+He made his professional debut on August 24, 2019, appearing as a 66th-minute substitute during a 5–1 victory over Swope Park Rangers.
+On September 21, 2019, Sowe scored his first goal as a professional in a 5–3 loss against Louisville City FC.
+On 9 September 2020, Sowe recorded scored three goals in a 6–0 victory over Philadelphia Union II.
 Sowe finished the 2020 season leading Red Bulls II in goals with 7.

-On 18 May 2021, Sowe scored his first goal of the season in a 2-1 victory over Loudoun United.
+On 18 May 2021, Sowe scored his first goal of the season in a 2–1 victory over Loudoun United.